Want to Be a Keynote Speaker? Here’s How Conferences Really Work

 Not necessarily.

-The truth is more complex, and it’s something every aspiring keynote speaker needs to grasp.
+The truth is more complex, and it’s something aspiring keynote speakers need to grasp.

-Sometimes, you’re the one paying to be there.
-Well financed startups or huge corporates might cover the cost of a speaking slot through sponsorship, trading money for exposure.
+Sometimes, you’re the one paying to speak.
+Well financed startups or corporates might cover the cost of a speaking gig through sponsorship.
 For them, the brand recognition and potential partnerships is where the big money is to be made.

-Meanwhile, big-name speakers, industry veterans or well-known experts can demand five or six-figure sums for turning up to give a 30-minute talk.
+Meanwhile, big-name speakers, industry veterans or well-known experts can demand five or six-figure sums for delivering a keynote.

 So, how do you navigate this as an aspiring keynote speaker?